circleci/circleci-docs/.github/ISSUE_TEMPLATE.md

 ---
-name: Issue template
+name: Issue Report
-about: Required info for submitting a docs issue
+about: Create an issue to help us improve

 ---